-Walker Wildmon serves as Chief Executive Officer and Member of the Board of Directors of AFA Action.
-He also serves as Vice President of Operations for American Family Association (AFA) and as a spokesperson for AFA and has been quoted by CNN, Fox News and other major news outlets.
+Walker Wildmon serves as a Vice President of American Family Association (AFA) and as a spokesperson for AFA and has been quoted by CNN, Fox News and other major news outlets.
+He also serves as Chief Executive Officer and Member of the Board of Directors of AFA Action.
 Walker graduated from Mississippi State University with a degree in Political Science.
 He calls Tupelo, Mississippi home and is beginning to raise a family there.
 Walker and his wife Lexie are happily married with four children.

 Tim Wildmon is President Emetitus of AFA Action.
 Tim is also President of American Family Association and American Family Radio.
 AFA is a national organization that advocates for the biblical teaching on morality and values.
 Tim host a daily program on AFR’s 180+ stations.
 He has been married to his wife Alison since 1984, lives in Tupelo, Mississippi, and has three children and seven grandchildren.
 He is a graduate of Mississippi State University with a degree in journalism.